codebytes/codebytes.github.io/_posts/2022-12-03-dotnet-configuration.md

 We we run the app with this value, we get a different validation error.

 Unhandled exception.
-Microsoft.Extensions.Options.OptionsValidationException: DataAnnotation validation failed for 'WebHookSettings' members: 'WebhookUrl' with the error: 'The WebhookUrl field is not a valid fully-qualified http, https, or ftp URL.'.
+Microsoft.Extensions.Options.OptionsValidationException: DataAnnotation validation failed for 'WebHookSettings' members: 'WebhookUrl' with the error: 'The WebhookUrl field is not a valid fully-qualified HTTP, HTTPS, or FTP URL.'.
 {: .notice--warning }

 We can take this a step further, with additional custom validation if we choose.
 Let's reset our configuration to something reasonable, but insecure..